alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 significantly stronger policies than datasets without it.

 The fact that imitation learning gives a good baseline seems important for bootstrapping learning.
-It's true that AlphaZero was able to avoid this, but the AlphaGo version with imitation learning bootstrapping was developed first.
+It's true that AlphaZero was able to avoid this, but AlphaGo with imitation learning bootstrapping was developed first.
 There usually aren't reasons to discard warm-starting from a good base policy, unless you're deliberately doing it as a research challenge.

-## 2. Population Based Training is Worth Keeping an Eye On
+## 2. Population Based Training is Worth Watching

 StarCraft II is inherently a game based around strategies and counter-strategies.
 My feeling is that in DoTA 2, a heavy portion of your